MHKiT-Software/MHKiT/docs/source/matlab_installation.rst

      - ``python -c "import sys; print(sys.executable)"``

-8. Set the python executable in matlab:
+8. Set the python executable in MATLAB:

    * In the MATLAB command window:

      * ``pyenv(Version="<python executable path>")``

 9. Install the MHKiT-MATLAB "Add-On":

    * In the MHKiT-MATLAB, double click on ``mhkit.mltbx``

-   * Verify MHKiT-MATLAB is installed in "Add-Ons"
+   * Verify ``mhkit`` Add-On installed nominally

 10. Verify the MHKiT-MATLAB Add-On:

     * In the MATLAB command window execute:

         * ``[x, y] = circular(30)``

     * Verify the output:

         * ``x = 30``

         * ``y = 706.8583``

 Troubleshooting